Stock market today: Wall Street soars, and Dow leaps 500 points on hopes for no more rate hikes

 The prospect of no more rate hikes reverberated across all kinds of financial markets.

-The value of the U.S. dollar fell against many other currencies, further slowing its strong run since the summer, while the price of gold rose 1.1%.
+The value of the U.S. dollar fell against many other currencies, further slowing its strong run since the summer, while the price of gold rose $16.30 to settle at $1,966.50 per ounce.
 Higher rates tend to hurt gold because the metal looks less attractive as an investment when bonds are paying higher yields and gold continues to pay nothing.

+Elsewhere on Wall Street, Home Depot rallied 6.1% after it reported stronger profit for the latest quarter than analysts expected.

 In stock markets abroad, indexes were mostly higher across Europe and Asia.